Shaun Smith (defensive lineman): Cleveland Browns

 Smith signed a four-year deal with the Cleveland Browns as a restricted free agent on March 16, 2007.
 He played mostly as a defensive end in a 3-4 defense, started 11 games and made 62 tackles.

 In 2008, he was tried at nose tackle during training camp, but was moved back to defensive end.
 He started 9 out of 11 games, while making 47 tackles and being limited with a calf injury.
 On December 23, various media outlets reported that Brady Quinn had a physical altercation with Smith in the Browns' weight training room, and that Smith punched Quinn in the face.
 Quinn denied the reports, and coach Romeo Crennel refused to comment; Browns tight end Darnell Dinkins confirmed the fight during a radio interview on WQAL.
 Smith did not play in the following game because of a coaches' decision.
 He was released on August 8, 2009.

 Detroit Lions

 Smith was signed by the Detroit Lions on August 10, 2009.
 Smith was released during the final roster cuts on September 5.
 He also was suspended for the first 4 games of the season for violating the league's anabolic steroid policy.

-Las Vegas Locomotives (UFL)
+Las Vegas Locomotives

 On November 19, 2009, he signed with the Las Vegas Locomotives of the United Football League, to replace an injured Wendell Bryant.
-He contributed to the team winning the UFL Champsionship game against the Florida Tuskers on November 27.
+He contributed to the team winning the UFL Championship game against the Florida Tuskers on November 27.